isomerpages/moe-princesselizabeth/_general-information/School Services/Uniform Supplier.md

 <p><strong>Email</strong>: <a href="mailto:sales@khuniform.com" rel="noopener noreferrer nofollow" target="_blank">sales@khuniform.com</a>
 </p>
 <p>The production of all uniform items is currently underway and is anticipated
-to be completed by the end of June 2024.
+to be completed by Mid-July 2024.
 Kindly reach out via phone or email to place your orders.</p>
 <h3>Name Tag Placement</h3>
 <table style="minWidth: 50px">
 <colgroup>